Jint-lzxy/Jint-lzxy.github.io/README.md

 # About
-This repo is my [personal blog](https://jint-lzxy.github.io/) that covers many aspects in my life.
+This repo is my [personal blog](https://jint-lzxy.github.io/) that may let you know me better?